-5 Ways to Sync Contacts from iPhone to Mac [2023]
+How to Sync Contacts from iPhone to Mac [5 Ways]

-Wondering how to sync Contacts from iPhone to Mac?
-Then look no further.
-In this blog post, we'll show you how to do it in 5 ways.
+Curious about syncing Contacts from iPhone to Mac?
+Look no further.
+In this blog post, we'll show you 5 ways to do it, with or without USB.

-If you don't know how to sync contacts from iPhone to Mac yet, check out this blog where you will find 5 easy ways.
+If you don't know how to sync Contacts on your iPhone to your Mac, read through this blog, and you'll find 5 easy ways to do it.
 Without further ado, let's get started.

-How to Sync Contacts from iPhone to Mac via AirDrop
+1. How to Sync Contacts from iPhone to Mac with AirDrop [without iCloud and USB]

 The easiest way to sync a person's contact information to your Mac is using AirDrop.
 Here's how: